A quiz and experiment to test the children's faith.

 enough faith, or a big "D" if you doubt you could trust God.
 We will

-then collect the papers before I ask the next question.
+then collect the papers each time before I ask the next question.

 The first question is: